 How can we work in synergy for more impactful climate actions?
 How does co-creation and collaboration relate to sustainability?
-CCI4Change explored new ways for the local authority to join forces with the creative professionals for innovative climate actions.
+CCI4Change is a way to explore new ways for the local authority to join forces with creative professionals for innovative climate actions together with the communities.

 Open the toolkit to learn more!